Pharmacist License by Exam/Score Transfer

 This part of the application process may be submitted as early as six months prior to the applicant’s expected graduation date.

-Step Two: The applicant registers with the National Association of Boards of Pharmacy (NABP) and submits the non-refundable fee for the exams.
+Step Three: The applicant registers with the National Association of Boards of Pharmacy (NABP) and submits the non-refundable fee for the exams.

 The applicant must register with the NABP to take both the NAPLEX* and MPJE exams.
 The applicant will also be required to pay the non-refundable fee(s) for each exam.